MicrosoftDocs/VBA-Docs/api/Access.Application.NewCurrentDatabase.md

 ## Remarks

-You can use this method to create a new database from another application that is controlling Microsoft Access through Automation, formerly called OLE Automation.
+Use this method to create a new database from another application that is controlling Microsoft Access through Automation, formerly called OLE Automation.
 For example, you can use the **NewCurrentDatabase** method from Microsoft Excel to create a new database in the Access window.

 The **NewCurrentDatabase** method enables you to create a new Access database from another application through Automation.
 After you have created an instance of Access from another application, you must also create a new database.
 This database opens in the Access window.